na-na-hi/renget/archive/CharaImpressions_JP.md

 ### ->Eris ![Dark](https://pomf2.lain.la/f/st1ub3t9.png)<-
 **tl;dr: Roll her unless you enjoy bricking your dark comps until the next prifes, failing at arena, and generally griefing your clan.
 She's human rights tier.**
-Eris is on a similar level to Ameth, except dark instead of light.
+Eris is on a similar level to Ames, except dark instead of light.
 She has healing over time, a barrier and 200% action speed for the entire party just with her UB, which makes her especially valuable to dark comps.
 With her other skills, she raises defenses, heals, restores TP, buffs magic / physical attack and crit, as well as having a unique once-per-battle revive.
 Her loop is incredible due to a lack of auto-attacks and she's generally the saviour the dark element needed.

 -> ![Eris](https://redive.estertion.win/card/full/129031.webp)<-